 Imi and his friends were forced into the role of defenders of the Jewish ghetto of Bratislava from fascist gangs that would increasingly try to enter the neighborhood to attack people and destroy property.
 It was during this time leading up to the Holocaust that he began developing his own techniques, which he found were more effective in the street than the rules-dominated, “sport – oriented” systems in which he was training.
 Because of his renowned fighting ability, he was targeted by the local police, and forced to flee with a group of other young Jewish men and women on a ship.
 He is one of the main characters in a book written about the ship’s voyage: Odyssey, by John Bierman (1984, Simon and Schuster).
 He was the only member of his entire large family to survive the Holocaust.

-Today, because of the ever-present conflict in the region, all citizens (male and female) are required to serve in the military.
-Krav Maga became the official system of hand-to-hand combat for the IDF, and it eventually spread to all security / police units in Israel.
+Today, because of the ever-present conflict in the region, all citizens (male and female) are required to serve in the military after high school.
+Krav Maga remains the official system of hand-to-hand combat for the IDF, and it eventually spread to all security / police units in Israel.
 After retiring in the 1960’s, Imi adapted Krav Maga for civilians, as well as other groups.
 It is now taught around the world to the general public, military, and law enforcement units.
 It arrived in the US around the early 1980’s, and to the JCC in San Diego in the early 1990’s.

 There is only one rule in Krav Maga: “Don’t Get Hurt!”